open-policy-agent/opa/docs/content/rest-api.md

 - **explain** - Return query explanation in addition to result.
 Values: **full**.
 - **metrics** - Return query performance metrics in addition to result.
 See [Performance Metrics](#performance-metrics) for more detail.
 - **instrument** - Instrument query evaluation and return a superset of performance metrics in addition to result.
 See [Performance Metrics](#performance-metrics) for more detail.
+- **strict-builtin-errors** - Treat built-in function call errors as fatal and return an error immediately.

 #### Status Codes